The Art of Cannabutter and Infused Vegan Coconut Oil

 It is highly recommended if you are new to edibles to start at 10mg per serving and work your way up, so adjust accordingly.
 Adjusting is as simple as lowering the amount of grams per recipe or fine tuning the amount of servings to the milligram dosage of THC that you desire and are comfortable with.
 This can be done with any recipe that you have at home or find from other sources.
 As your edibles become a normal part of your routine you may find yourself increasing your milligram dosage over time as your tolerance builds.
 It is not uncommon for medical marijuana patients to consume 100mg-300mg daily to treat their medical conditions where some only need 10mg-20mg per day to stay happy.
 You need to find the best dose and strains that work for you.

 I pioneered the idea of infusing terpenes into cooking and baking via strain specific recipes to elevate the flavors in the edibles I create.
 What this means is that I use specific strains in specific recipes to enhance the flavor profiles of the dishes I construct.
 I will take a particular strain that is known to possess certain flavor profiles and pair it with ingredients that are either complementary or analogous to elevate the flavors of the dish.
-For example, Lemon Kush can be paired with Vietnamese Spring Rolls.
-By doing this, the Lemon Kush will impart a lemony taste with floral and mint undertones which deepen the flavors in this dish because of the similar taste profiles already present in the ingredients.
-Another example would be Strawberry Cough, which has the flavor profile of strawberries and cream.
+Take for example, strawberry Cough, which has the flavor profile of strawberries and cream.
 When I pair this strain with Strawberry Shortcake, the flavors of the strawberries and cream are doubled while also hinting at a slight cedar flavor that compliments the biscuit and citrus notes of the strawberries.
 This style of cooking not only helps patients to understand the importance of flavor profiles in recipes for a more enjoyable eating experience but also how each strain will affect their bodies.

 Mise en place: